Updated: Apr 13

 Banff and Region Today

-The actual Townsite of Banff – as differentiated from the National Park is one of a few rare municipalities inside a protected, and nationally managed area.
+The actual Townsite of Banff – as differentiated from the National Park - is one of a few rare municipalities inside a protected, and nationally managed area.
+The Town is a major tourist destination, but is also home to a real, loyal and vibrant community.

 The Bow river flows from Bow Glacier – fed from the Wapta Icefield 37 kms north of Lake Louise, through Lake Louise, Banff, Canmore, Calgary and eventually into Hudson Bay.
 This Valley defines the easily accessible parts of the park and for those living in or near the National Park, they refer to it as the Bow Valley.